 You may have a leaking pressure and temperature relief valve.
-This will normally lead to the occasional escape of a few drops of water but should stop over time.
-However, you may need a replacement in the case of a constant running of water or a puddle forming.
+This normally leads to the occasional escape of a few drops of water but should stop over time.
+However, you may need a replacement in the case of constant water running or a puddle forming.

 3. Loose Connections

 It is not uncommon for fittings to loosen up due to harsh weather or non-environmental conditions.
-In this case, your plumber will be able to make the necessary repairs.
+In this case, your plumber can make the necessary repairs.

-The most important determinant factor here is the extent or cause of the leak.
-In most cases, a leaking hot water heater can be repaired, and in others, the only or best option is a replacement.
-In the case of the latter, most homeowners end up replacing the broken system with an identical unit.
+The most important determinant is the leak’s extent or cause.
+In most cases, hot water system leaks can be repaired; in others, a replacement is the only or best option.
+In the latter case, most homeowners replace the broken system with an identical unit.
 While this may solve the issue, it may not be the best solution.
-With constant upgrades to hot water system technology, there are more economical and modern options available rather than sticking to a system manufactured a decade or two ago.
+With constant upgrades to hot water system technology, more economical and modern options are available rather than sticking to a system manufactured a decade or two ago.

-If you look closely, you will definitely see a lot of good options that suit your home and lifestyle.
-While at it, you may be faced with some questions – like going for heat or solar pump system; tank or tankless system; gas or electric system?
-These questions can be quite tricky, and you will need to do extensive research to find all this information.
+Looking closely, you will see many good options that suit your home and lifestyle.
+While at it, you may be faced with some questions – like going for a heat or solar pump system, tank or tankless system, gas or electric system?
+These questions can be tricky; you will need extensive research to find all this information.